-Rush House is a charitable organisation providing a range of accommodation and support services including advice and independent living skills training to young people aged 16-25 in the Rotherham area.
+Rush House is a charitable organisation providing a range of accommodation and support services including advice and independent living skills training to young people aged 16-25.

 A Brief History of Rush House

 In 1980 a group of interested agencies and individuals set up a steering group to explore the feasibility of setting up provision for the increasing number of homeless young people in Rotherham.
 There was representation from Council of Voluntary Service (CVS), the forerunner of Voluntary Action Rotherham (VAR), the Samaritans, the RMBC Youth and Community Service and individual borough and parish councillors.

 A trial project was launched in 1982, managed by CVS who employed the one full time member of staff, who was assisted by 2 volunteers from the Cyrenians.
 This was a national charity that provided volunteers to work in similar projects.
 A house was provided by RMBC on Clifton Lane.
 The house had 3 bedrooms and was scantily furnished as funding was extremely limited.
 The project was managed by a Management Committee from the original steering group.
 The name of Rush was created from an acronym of Rotherham Unit for Single Homeless.

 The need for provision for homeless young people was clearly established and after much negotiating the property at 18-19 Lindum Terrace was provided by RMBC in 1985 in partnership with South Yorkshire Housing Association (SYHA) and funding was obtained for two full time and some part time staff to manage the project.
 Provision was only for Direct Access and Bed sit accommodation.
 Later the need was identified for follow on accommodation and the Supported Housing arm of the project was developed with more staff being employed.